PenguinFlyingHigh/CPSC436I/assignment_2/README.md

 ## Basic functionality:

-- HTML file that loads CSS and JS files
+- React and Redux
-- Navbar with home, about, etc
 - Input form to write a message
-- Stringified JSON of initial messages
+- Preloaded messages in reducer
-- List of messages to display
+- Displays initial list of messages
-- Button to clear list
-- Button to clear message box
-- Styling
+- Basic styling

 ## Bonus functionality:

-- Dogs, so many dogs.
+- Selected box is highlight in red border
+- Selected box displays message of input name
-- Empty form cannot be submitted.
+- Additional name input on form
-- Pretty colours and styling.
-- Timestamp on messages.
+- Alert on form validation and submission
-- Hide messages individually.